luketrenaman/cloudkeys/README.md

 # rpimidi
 Cloud Keys, 2019 Hackathon winner
+# What is it?
+Cloud Keys is a realtime streaming service that interfaces with MIDI keyboards.
+Simply put, you can watch someone remotely as they play notes, and play back sessions that have been previously played.
+It uses Node.js libraries like socket.io (allows realtime relay of notes) and express.js (to serve files from previous sessions).
 # How do I run it?
 You need to have npm and python 2.7 installed for this to work.
 Then, run the following commands to start up the server on `localhost:3000`.
 ```